Altmerian/jackpot/README.md

 - New contribution strategies can be added by implementing `ContributionStrategy` interface
 - New reward strategies can be added by implementing `RewardStrategy` interface
 - Strategies are registered in `StrategyRegistry` and selected based on jackpot configuration
-- No code changes needed to use new strategies—just configure them in `application.yml`
+- No code changes needed to add new profiles for existing strategies types, just configuration in the `application.yml`

 ## Health Check